JimKw1kX/ChatGPT-Discord-bot/README.md

 3.1 Download from the link to install: https://github.com/stedolan/jq/releases/download/jq-1.6/jq-win64.exe

-Or Install from `PowerShell`

-Run Powershell as `Administrator` then run
+Or Install from `PowerShell`, Run Powershell as `Administrator` then run

 ```powershell